Apostolos-Delis/Notes/cs_classes/cs_143-databases/lecture_9.md

     ![](images/multilevel_index.png){ width=30% }
 * What happens when we try to insert a record and the disk block where it should be stored is already full?
-Normally, it would require a chain of overflow blocks and this becomes painful, so instead a B+- tree is used
+Normally, it would require a chain of overflow blocks and this becomes painful, so instead a B+ tree is used

-## Ordered Indices and B+-Trees
+## Ordered Indices and B+Trees

 ![A B+ tree looks like the following](images/B+-tree.png){ width=50% }

-* A B+- tree has the following characteristics:
+* A B+ tree has the following characteristics:
     1. Is a self-balancing tree N-ary tree
     2. Requires that paths from root to every leaf have the same length
     3. Contains a root, internal nodes, and leaves.